szczyglis-dev/py-gpt/README.md

 If speech synthesis is enabled, a voice will be additionally generated in the background while generating a reply via GPT.

+**OpenAI TTS** and **OpenAI Whisper** not require any additional API keys (one key for OpenAI API is used).

 ## Plugin: Self Loop

-The plugin allows you to enable the "talk with yourself" mode - in this mode GPT starts a conversation with itself.
+The plugin introduces a "talk with yourself" mode, where GPT begins a conversation with itself.
-You can run such a loop with any number of iterations, then during the course of such a loop the model will answer questions asked by itself, having a conversation with itself.
-This mode works in both Chat and Completion modes, however, for better effect in Completion mode, you can define appropriate names (roles) for each party to the conversation.
+You can set this loop to run for any number of iterations.
+Throughout such a sequence, the model will engage in self-dialogue, responding to its own questions and comments.
+This feature is available in both Chat and Completion modes.
+To enhance the experience in Completion mode, you can assign specific names (roles) to each participant in the dialogue.

-When initiating the mode, you should also prepare the system prompt properly, e.g. informing GPT that it is talking to itself.
-It's worth experimenting for yourself.
+To effectively start this mode, it's important to craft the system prompt carefully, ensuring it indicates to GPT that it is conversing with itself.
+The outcomes can be intriguing, so it's worth exploring what happens when you try this.

-The number of iterations for the conversation with yourself can be set in the "Plugins / Settings..." menu in the option:
+You can adjust the number of iterations for the self-conversation in the `Plugins / Settings...` menu under the following option:

 **- Iterations** (iterations)